 I started a story about a winter evening.
 This is a typical creative writing type of activity (however, I limited options by setting the story and its characters, but maybe your students will go with the flow).
 It’s perfect for students who know structures, more complex vocabulary and past tense.

 By doing this exercise together as a class, you may boost your students’ knowledge and they may be able to complete the task a little above their level.
 A good scaffolding is necessary here.
-Gather all children’s ideas how the story can end.
+Gather all children’s ideas on how the story can end.
 Expand their vocab, look for synonyms and then help them with tense and it’s all done.

 Time to give a round of Santa-plause